Ultimate Wolverine vs. Hulk: Issue Two

-We see the events leading up to the fight between Hulk and Wolverine from Banner's point of view.
+The events leading up to the fight between Hulk and Wolverine are shown from Bruce Banner's perspective.
 The comic begins with Banner being left for dead on an off-shore ship, tied down to the deck with a bomb sitting beside him.
 He turns into the Hulk at the last minute, and the explosion fails to kill him.
 The Hulk swims to Omaha Beach, Normandy, France, transforming back into Banner as he reaches the shore.

 Banner finds himself drifting from one location to the next, forced to relocate every time he loses control of his temper and becomes the Hulk.
-The first time, a Parisian psychologist accuses Bruce of not letting himself get angry over losing Betty, calling him impotent and driving him over the edge.
+The first time, a Parisian psychologist accuses Banner of not letting himself get angry over losing Betty, calling him impotent and driving him over the edge.
 The second time he is working as a farm hand and his boss mocks him for eating tofurkey, a tofu turkey substitute.
-The third time, Bruce musters the courage to call Betty once more, only to have a man answer the phone.
+The third time, Banner musters the courage to call Betty once more, only to have a man answer the phone.
 He ventures to Tibet in search of the Panchen Lama, a monk along the same line of holiness as the Dalai Lama, to find an answer to his problem.
 The Panchen Lama turns out to be a child.
-Upon hearing about Bruce's troubles, he asks 'What if it is not you that changes into the Hulk, but the Hulk that changes into you?'.
+Upon hearing about Banner's troubles, he asks 'What if it is not you that changes into the Hulk, but the Hulk that changes into you?'.

-We then move forward to the point in which the first issue ended, where Logan says 'Hello Bruce', the first time we see the Hulk in the Ultimate Universe in a calm, rational state.

 Issue Three

-The issue opens with multiple flashbacks and flashforwards to various points during the series, then it shows the confrontation between Hulk and Wolverine from the end of issue #1/issue #2.
-Hulk and Wolverine have a conversation where Hulk states that he was cured of his anger, (even though as Hulk becomes angrier during the course of the conversation he becomes less articulate) but a parting comment Wolverine makes about Betty Ross enrages Hulk and causes him to tear Wolverine in half.
+The issue opens with multiple flashbacks and flashforwards to various points during the series, then it shows the confrontation between Hulk and Wolverine.
+Hulk and Wolverine have a conversation where Hulk states that he was cured of his anger, but a parting comment Wolverine makes about Betty Ross enrages Hulk and causes him to tear Wolverine in half.
 At the top of the mountain, Hulk is waiting and ready to eat one of Wolverine's legs, but before that happens a new arrival is airdropped onto the mountaintop, Ultimate She-Hulk.
 When asked who she is, her response is simply, "I'm plan B."